vaperion/blade/README.md

     @Override
     public void onEnable() {
         Blade.forPlatform(new BladeBukkitPlatform(this))
             .config(cfg -> {
-                  cfg.setFallbackPrefix("myplugin"); // Optional, defaults to your plugin's name cfg.setDefaultPermissionMessage("No permission!"); // Optional
+                cfg.commandQualifier("myplugin"); // Optional, defaults to your plugin's name cfg.defaultPermissionMessage("No permission!"); // Optional
             })
             .bind(binder -> {
                 binder.release(Player.class); // To remove the default provider binder.bind(Player.class, new MyPlayerProvider()); // To add your own binder.bindSender(MySender.class, new MySenderProvider()); // To add your own sender provider })
             .build()
             // Now, you can register all commands in a package (including sub-packages):
             .registerPackage(MyPlugin.class, "com.example.commands")
             // or, you can register them individually:
             .register(ExampleCommand.class).register(AnotherCommand.class)
         ;
     }
 }